 - dealing with and representing the mortgage lender

-- writing a report on title about the property
+- preparing a report on the title of the property

 - handling all financial aspects of the transaction